wbrannock/stocksdata/README.md

 # DS 5030 Project
 ## Group Members
+Aiden Rocha, Will Brannock, Will Novak, Garret Knapp
+TODO: add your name
 ## File Breakdown

 **ECDF_Random_Sample.ipynb**: Contains code to create and visualize the ECDF and KDE for Percent Change and generate Random Sample Values